algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ##### *re-using legacy code*

-We have no way to try the SIM800L as our hardware is non-functional. as such we should mostly keep the original setup and protocol:
+We have no way to try the SIM800L as our hardware is non-functional.
+As such we should mostly keep the original setup and protocol:

-This code snipet needs to be added at the start of the class constructor.
+This code snippet needs to be added at the start of the class constructor.
 ```cpp
 sim800l = new SIM800L((Stream*)&Serial2, SIM800_RST_PIN, 200, 512);
 pinMode(SIM800_DTR_PIN, OUTPUT);